The Family Is In Pain

 … at best, treatment only starts to help the family…

-Families need help to recover from the years, and sometimes generations, of relationship damage.
+Families struggling with addiction need help to recover from the years, and sometimes generations, of relationship damage.
 In this positive and affirming recovery process, each family member gets support for healing.
 This provides for trust and emotional intimacy as a family; a first for many.
 Emphasis is placed on mutually building healthy emotional management, communication, conflict resolution, and problem-solving skills as a family.
 We also offer discrete services for families of mental health, social work, and chemical dependency professionals.

 Families Want Help